Dive profile: Bounce profile

 Bounce dive is a commonly used term, but the meaning of a bounce dive profile depends on context, and can vary considerably.

 In recreational diving terminology, in a bounce dive the diver descends directly to the maximum depth, spends very little time at maximum depth and ascends directly to the surface, preferably at an ascent rate recommended by the decompression model used, usually without any obligatory decompression stops.

 In technical diving, the ascent may include decompression stops, and the short bottom time may remain a feature.
 Depth record dives generally follow this profile type to minimise the decompression obligation, which is several hours.

 In commercial diving in general, and offshore diving in particular, a bounce dive is any surface oriented dive, in which the diver is decompressed to surface pressure at the end of the dive and does not transfer to a hyperbaric habitat where the diver lives at pressure between dives and only decompresses at the end of a tour of duty.
 The duration of bottom time is not relevant in this usage, and decompression may be required for long periods.

 In New Zealand occupational diving, the term refers to "repetitive diving to depths shallower than 21 m with less than 15 minutes surface interval between consecutive dives".
 No reference is made to the duration of the dive.
+In Australian occupational diving it has a similar meaning, and is also referred to as a yo-yo profile.

 A bell bounce dive is a dive where the diver is transported to and from the underwater workplace in a closed diving bell or lock-out submersible, and decompressed to surface pressure after the dive, without the use of saturation techniques.